 Welcome to the Friday 5ive, a weekly blog post featuring five things that caught my attention this week.

-Stay safe and socially distant, wash your hands and wear a mask.
+Stay safe and socially distant, wash your hands, and wear a mask.
+We'll get through this together.